 - Route the denied claims to appropriate work queues (call center, practice management staff etc)

 - Daily Patient Payment posting.
-First, get a file from stripe for daily payments received.
+First, get a file from your payment processor for daily payments received.
 Look up patient accounts and post payments to avoid inflated A/R. Next, get a file for all payments made at the counter.
 Ensure that those payments are reflected in patient account balance to reduce A/R. Ensure that these payments are credited to the collections team to be applied to their daily quotas.

-Create a billing cheat sheet / TODOs (see this article)
+Create a billing cheat sheet

 - List of payers